kahi-framework/kahi-ui.nbn.dev/CONTRIBUTING.md

 -   Include a properly formatted changelog in the body of your PR.

-Once your PR is passing tests, the CI will run a post that will comment with a preview link.
+Once your PR is passing tests, the CI will post a comment with a preview link of your build.

 ## Code Formatting